alexarlord-boop/muse-academy-catalog/README.md

 ### Album Management (Editor Role)

 - Editors can add new albums using the "Add Album" button.
+- Newly added albums are stored in archive, publishing reveal them to everybody.
-- To edit or delete an album, navigate to the album's details page and use the provided options.
+- To edit or delete an album, navigate to the album's details page or card context menu and use the provided options.

 ### Favorites